IAudioEffectManager

 double pan, double gain, boolean publish, int startPos);

-Attention: If you use this method to play an online audio effect file, Agora recommends that you cache the online audio effect file to your local device, call preloadEffect to preload the cached audio effect file into memory, and then call this method to play the audio effect.
+If you need to play an online audio effect file, Agora recommends that you cache the online audio effect file to your local device, call preloadEffect to preload the file into memory, and then call this method to play the audio effect.
 Otherwise, you might encounter playback failures or no sound during playback due to loading timeouts or failures.

 Parameters